 Reckless fires cost lives – and one ember is all it takes.

-Whether lit deliberately or recklessly, starting a bushfire or grassfire is a crime with potentially disastrous consequences.
+Whether lit deliberately or recklessly, starting a bushfire or grassfire is a crime.

 Whether recklessly or deliberately lit, bush and grass fires have disastrous consequences.
 It is a criminal offence under Victorian law to cause a bushfire recklessly, or to be reckless as to the spread of a fire to vegetation or property belonging to another.